 “Peace of mind produces right values, right values produce right thoughts.
 Right thoughts produce right actions and right actions produce work which will be a material reflection for others to see of the serenity at the center of it all.”Robert Pirsig

-Robert Greene's book features interviews with many professionals and case studies.
-He includes people from history who've achieved mastery in their disciplines, including Charles Darwin and Henry Ford.
+Greene’s book features interviews with many professionals and case studies.
+He includes people from history who’ve achieved mastery in their disciplines, including Charles Darwin and Henry Ford.
+Greene writes:

 “The future belongs to those who learn more skills and combine them in creative ways.”Robert Greene

 7. How to Win Friends and Influence People by Dale Carnegie

 If there’s classic self-help, this book is it.
 Published in 1936, it has sold over 30 million copies and is still in print.